Kryptator/elf-xml-to-json/README.md

 ### 4. Rename New JSONs

-By default, the newly converted JSONs follow the correct naming pattern where the home team comes first:
+By default, the XML-to-JSON converter generates file names in this format:

+{Visitor}{Home}{Season}{Round}.json

+Example:
+- Game ID: `PWCC2101` → filename: `ccpw2101.json`

+However, the original JSONs in the repo use the pattern:

 {Home}{Visitor}{Season}{Round}.json

 Example:
 - Game ID: `PWCC2101` → filename: `pwcc2101.json`

-This matches the naming convention already used in the original JSON files in the repo.

-**Therefore, no reordering of home/visitor codes is required when naming new JSONs.**
+To keep everything consistent with the repo, the rename script automatically adjusts the file names:

-If you want to ensure all filenames strictly follow the naming pattern, you can run the rename script.
-It reads the game ID inside each JSON file and renames the file accordingly to:
+- It reads the game ID inside each JSON.
+- It renames the file to use the home-first format:

 {Home}{Visitor}{Season}{Round}.json

-This guarantees that all JSON filenames remain consistent.
+This ensures perfect compatibility with the repo’s existing file names.

 ---